-

 Signs of recent shifting are noted.

-Details help predict future behavior.
+These details help predict future behavior.

-This is useful in windy areas.
+This step is especially useful in Colorado’s windy areas.

-Options are explained without pressure.
+Options are shared without pressure.

 Monitoring may be enough.